IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 54. Experiment with different prompts and validate the answers are reasonable and related to IBM Z.

-    Here are a few prompts and responses.
-Note: the responses you receive may vary from those shown below.
+    Other prompts and responses follow.
+Note: the responses that you receive can vary from the ones shown.

     **Prompt**: